wabkia/slippi-wiki/MACOS_ADAPTER_INSTALL.md

   <img src="https://slippi.gg/static/media/SlippiLogo.81afd6df.svg"/>
 </p>

-title: MacOS Gamecube Controller Adapter Install

-# Adapter Kext Installation
+# Gamecube Controller Adapter Kext Installation
 If you have a official Nintendo adapter, or a Mayflash adapter, follow the below steps exactly for Gamecube controller support under macOS.

 > WARNING: **ALL STEPS MUST BE COMPLETED FOR THE ADAPTER TO FUNCTION PROPERLY.**